ibm-cloud-docs/databases-for-postgresql/dashboard-backups.md

 ```
 More examples can be found in the [API Reference](https://pages.github.ibm.com/compose/apidocs/apiv4doc-static.html#tag/Backups)

-## Managing Backups via the {{site.data.keyword.cloud_notm}} CLI databases plugin
+## Managing Backups via the {{site.data.keyword.cloud_notm}} CLI cloud databases plugin

-Use the `dbs deployment-backups-list` command to view the list of all available backups for your deployment.
-To get the details about a specific backup use `dbs backup-show` command.
+Use the `cdb deployment-backups-list` command to view the list of all available backups for your deployment.
+To get the details about a specific backup use `cdb backup-show` command.

 For example, to view the backups for a deployment named "example-deployment" use:
-`ibmcloud dbs deployment-backups-list example-deployment`
+`ibmcloud cdb deployment-backups-list example-deployment`

 To see the details of one of the backups from the list use:
-`ibmcloud dbs backup-show crn:v1:staging:public:databases-for-postgresql:us-south:a/6284014dd5b487c87a716f48aeeaf99f:3b4537bf-a585-4594-8262-2b1e24e2701e:backup:a3364821-d061-413f-a0df-6ba0e2951566`
+`ibmcloud cdb backup-show crn:v1:staging:public:databases-for-postgresql:us-south:a/6284014dd5b487c87a716f48aeeaf99f:3b4537bf-a585-4594-8262-2b1e24e2701e:backup:a3364821-d061-413f-a0df-6ba0e2951566`